JvanKatwijk/qt-dab/README.md

 ![Qt-DAB with sdrplay input](/qt-dab-1.png?raw=true)

-**Qt-DAB-2.0** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.
+**Qt-DAB-2.5* is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.

-Beside to Qt-DAB, there exists a "light" version, **dabradio**, an SDRPlay-specific version **sdrplayDab** , a command-line based version and a stand-alone server version.
+Beside to Qt-DAB, there exists a "light" version, **dabradio**, an SDRPlay-specific version **sdrplayDab** , a command-line based version and a stand-alone server version **dab-server**.
 All these versions with a GUI are implemented in C++, using the Qt framework for the implementation of the GUI.
 The command-line version is implemented using C++, and does not depend on Qt.
+The **dab-server** will run as a "service" on an RPI, with control - over a bluetooth connection - from an "app" on an Android tablet.

 **dabradio**, **sdrplayDab**, the Qt-free version, **dab-cmdline** the "command-line only", and the **dab-server** version have their own repository on Github.